lzap/fourterm/README.md

 Lightweight split-screen terminal emulator with vim keys
 ========================================================

+*This project needs maintainer, drop me a mail if interested.*

 *FourTerm* is ultra-lightweight terminal emulator with vim-like keyboard shortcuts for window navigation, active web and file links, search feature and sexy color